Vitamin B12 test

 - eggs

-- if you follow a vegan or vegetarian diet
+- follow a vegan or vegetarian diet

-- if there have been changes in your mental health
+- experience changes to your mental health

-- if you are pregnant or breastfeeding
+- are pregnant or breastfeeding

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.